How well have mystery shopping companies (aka secret shopper companies) served your brand in the past?

 It’s a sad fact that many mystery shopping programs run in the background (worse still, on autopilot) without serving larger business goals.
 But that’s entirely a function of poor planning, design, execution, and program management.

 Done right, mystery shopping is a powerful tool—one that retailers of all shapes and sizes need in order to compete effectively.
+Read on to learn how your mystery shopping programs can drive ROI.

 3 Common Problems With Mystery Shopping Programs